 At the close of one decade and start of another our politics, policy, medicine, technology and science are changing rapidly.
 As I suggested in my 2018: Year in Review we need only look back in time to notice that uncertainty and conflict often accompany the opening years of a new century.
 Shifting viewpoints can result in chaos and change yet change also opens new space making room for potential growth, improved methods and greater understanding.
 Please join me in holding hope for peace and understanding this decade.
 Before you leave this blog consider enjoying the borrowed wisdom of the Byrds' below.

 update Feb: A practical quickread guide to protecting yourself and others from misinformation

 March 20: Are you in the stock market?
-This analysis from ARK Invest notes that 100 years ago during 20th century technological changes we fiscal and monetary patterns similar to today.
+This analysis from ARK Invest notes that 100 years ago during 20th century technological changes our fiscal and monetary patterns were similar to today.

 April 10: Interesting article about what medicine knew about pandemics before Covid-19.

 April 17: Are you prey to misinformation?
 Liars know how to manipulate perception.
 For instance: Emily's father has 3 daughters: April, and May.
 What's the name of the third daughter?
 Check the article to see if you got it right.